qgis/QGIS-Documentation/docs/documentation_guidelines/do_translations.rst

   transparently does the process described above and pulls all the translatable texts in one place for the translator.
 Just pick the files you want and translate.
   Translated files are stored in the platform until another release is pushed.
-* `Qt Linguist <https://doc.qt.io/qt-5/qtlinguist-index.html>`_, a Qt
-  development tool, requires the translator to pull locally the :file:`.po` (or :file:`.ts`) files from the source code, translate and then push back.
+* `Qt Linguist`_, a Qt  development tool, requires the translator to pull locally the :file:`.po` (or :file:`.ts`) files from the source code, translate and then push back.